About Jordan Fallis

 Unbeknownst to me, I had also just moved into an old home during this time that was full of toxic environmental black mold.
 For close to two years, I lived in this house, where I witnessed my physical and mental health deteriorate at an eerily rapid pace.
 I wasn’t hungry, my testosterone levels plummeted, I dropped from 180 pounds to 130 pounds, and struggled with intense anxiety and depression that overcame me more than they had ever before.
 I experienced neurotoxicity and developed electromagnetic hypersensitivity, which is a real condition common in people who have suffered brain injuries and toxic mold exposure.

 Overall, I was in a state of chronic disease and completely lost in our medical system.
+It was a living nightmare.
 At the time, I couldn't understand how these highly-educated physicians didn't know how to get me back to normal.
 Drugs were all they could offer and I wasn't satisfied.
 I now understand that many doctors don't proactively keep up on new research outside their clinical practice, and therefore don't understand the full range of treatment options that have become available in recent years.
+Studies actually show that most doctors are working, on average, 17 years behind the current medical literature and proven medical data.
 Don’t get me wrong though – doctors are not the problem.
 Most of them are normal, well-meaning people who are doing their best in a broken system.

 So if these doctors weren't going to "fix me," I decided I was going to have to do it myself.
 Fed up, I decided to take control of my health, and rebuild my body and brain.
 I started down a road of intense research and self-experimentation.
 I found solutions that weren't conventional and mainstream, and I witnessed improvements in my health.